Bri3ght/Bri3ght/README.md

 i like to show my mood though some of my ponies! this isn't a system, i just share how i feel at the moment by the pony i use!
 - Thomas (HWWHP) - i'm feeling down or sad. don't let the face fool you.
 - Skittles/Soren (HWWHP) - i'm irritated and/or angry at the moment.
 REALLY angry, i mean it.
-- Gabriel (TMC) - neutral! if face is hidden - i'm not in the chat with anyone currently, closed off. but if open means im ingaged in some dialog and open to talk! ^_^
+- Gabriel (TMC) - neutral! if face is hidden - i'm not in the chat with anyone currently, a little closed off (but you still can talk to me though!). but if open means im ingaged in some dialog and open to talk! ^_^
 - Adam (TMC) - probably feeling tired and don't really want to chat at the moment.
 - Shedletsky (FS) - feeling good and do want others to sit with me, no matter if we know each other or not!
 - Mangosteen - i show what i seek comfort or already comfortable at the moment! though i'm not talkative when using this!!